 What is Bombay Grilled Sandwich?

-Although the sandwich sounds basic, the combination of all the veggies, cheese, chutney, and butter is delectable.
+The combination of all the veggies, cheese, chutney, and butter is delectable.
 Trust me!

 Ingredients for Bombay Grilled Sandwich